balachuang/CheatingLink/README.md

 CheatingLink
 ============

-A jQuery plugin to let the &lt;a> tag has more than one url.
+CheatingLink is a jQuery plugin to make &lt;a> tag link to more than one url.
 The target url of the specific &lt;a> will be replaced according to where you click.
 For example, you have a &lt;a> tag in your page like:

 &lt;a href="xxx" target="_new">This is a test&lt;/a>